ritawang917/Election-Analysis/README.md

 # Election-Analysis

 ## Project Overview
-An employee from the Colorado Board of Elections gave the task to analysis an election audit of a recent local congressional election using Python programming language.
+An employee from the Colorado Board of Elections gave the task to analyze an election audit of a recent local congressional election using Python programming language.

 Task 1: Compute the total number of voters who voted Task 2: Create a list of candidates who received votes